mongodb/docs/source/gridfs.rst

   client = MongoClient()
   client.drop_database("gridfs_example")

-This example shows how to use :mod:`gridfs` to store large binary objects (e.g. files) in MongoDB.
+This example shows how to use :py:mod:`gridfs` to store large binary objects (e.g. files) in MongoDB.

-.. seealso:: The API docs for :mod:`gridfs`.
+.. seealso:: The API docs for :py:mod:`gridfs`.

 .. seealso:: `This blog post
    <http://dirolf.com/2010/03/29/new-gridfs-implementation-for-pymongo.html>`_